Colombia starter pack

 Check out Bogota’s gorgeous graffiti

-Bogota is a quirky, young, and happening city packed with incredible street art—in no small part because graffiti was actually decriminalized there in 2011.
+Bogota is a quirky, young, and happening city packed with incredible street art—graffiti was actually decriminalized there in 2011.
 But Bogota is more than just a hipster paradise; it's overflowing with history and is one of the safest cities in Latin America.
 And while there are plenty of “graffiti tours” to be had in Bogota, they’re all pretty similar—so we’d recommend asking one of our locals to make you a custom offline map to their favorite pieces instead.
 Whether you’re the type to eat your way through the city, play an explosive game of tejo, or just soak up the local art scene, you’ll definitely find a Bogota highlight to write home about.

 Examine Escobar’s complicated legacy in Medellin